h3abionet/h3agwas/finemapping/README.md

 ##For example

-TODO

-#  finemapping pipeline automated with selection of snps using plink : `finemapping/finemap_multi.nf`
+#  finemapping pipeline automated with selection of snps using plink : `finemapping/main.nf`
 ## algorithm :
  * using clump plink to defined independant locus
- * for each snps apply algorithms from pipeline `finemapping/main.bf`
+ * for each snps apply algorithms from pipeline `finemapping/finemap_region.nf`

 ## options